jeremypw/bulk-renamer/README.md

 # Bulk-renamer
-File bulk renamer contractor plugin for Pantheon files.
+Bulk file renamer providing a contractor plugin for Pantheon Files, the elementaryos file browser.
+It may also be used as a stand-alone app or from the commandline.

 It is based on the work of Vartan Belavejian <https://github.com/VartanBelavejian/ElementaryBulkRenamer>

 Currently supports three different rename modes: